Brest Fortress: Polish defense of Brest Fortress

 The Battle of Brześć Litewski (also known as the Siege of Brześć, Battle of Brest-Litovsk or simply Battle of Brześć) was a World War II battle involving German and Polish forces that took place between 14 and 17 September 1939, near the town of Brześć Litewski (now Brest, Belarus).
 After three days of heavy fighting for the stronghold in the town of Brześć, the Germans captured the fortress and the Poles withdrew.

 On 14 September, 77 German tanks of the 2nd Battalion of the 8th Panzer Regiment, part of 10th Panzer Division, reached the area of Brześć and attempted to capture the fortress on the run.
 The probe attack was repelled by Polish infantry and the 113th company of light tanks, consisting of 12 obsolete Renault FT tanks.
 All the Polish tanks were destroyed, but the German forces were forced to retreat towards their initial positions.
 Polish armoured train number 53 (PP53), which made a reconnaissance advance to Wysokie Litewskie, was attacked by a scout patrol from the 10th Panzer Division.
 The crew from the train opened fire with artillery.
 Several other skirmishes were fought, but were largely inconclusive.

 Later that day the German artillery arrived and started bombardment of both the fortress and the town.
 Heavy street fighting ensued.
 At dawn approximately half of the town was in German hands, the other half being defended by Polish infantry.
 Polish anti-tank weapons, artillery and AA guns were very scarce and were unable provide enough support for the infantry.
 The following day Polish defenders withdrew from the town, but heavy casualties on both sides prevented the German units from continuing the attacks on the fortress.
 Instead, it was constantly shelled with artillery and bombed by the Luftwaffe.

 The main assault finally started in the early morning of 16 September.
 The defenders had plenty of small arms ammunition and light arms thanks to the munitions depot in the fortress, but had almost no anti-tank weapons and insufficient artillery cover.

 Although the German infantry was repelled and the assault of German tanks was stopped by two FT tanks sealing the northern gate of the fortress, by nightfall it became apparent that the German pressure made the situation very grave.
 Despite heavy losses, the German 20th Motorized Division and 10th Armored Division captured the northern part of the citadel.
-Meanwhile, the combined 3rd Armored Division and 2nd Armored Division comprising the XXIInd Armored Corps entered the area.
+Meanwhile, the combined 3rd Armored Division and 2nd Armored Division comprising the XXII Armored Corps entered the area.
 The Poles were unable to resupply and the casualties rose to almost 40%.

 At dawn General Plisowski ordered part of the Polish forces to retreat from the easternmost fortifications and regroup to the other side of the river and southwards.
 The evacuation was completed by the early morning of 17 September when the last unit crossing the bridge blew it up to hinder the Germans.

 After its capture by the Germans, it was soon passed on to the USSR per the German–Soviet Frontier Treaty.